 Explain actions afforded to a vendor that disputes the results of an NRC inspection such as preliminary enforcement conference (PEC) and alternative dispute resolution (ADR).

 TASKS: 1.
-Prepare inspection report input .
+Prepare inspection report input for areas you inspected.
 Sources of information will be notes taken during the inspection and review of vendor documents (both on and off-site).

-Prepare a Notice of Nonconformance (NON) or Notice of Violation (NOV), if identified vendor inspection.
+Prepare a Notice of Nonconformance (NON) and/or Notice of Violation (NOV), if identified during vendor inspection.
+If one is not identified use information provided by your supervisor or a qualified vendor inspector.
+Understand and explain the format necessary to properly document a finding.
+Note the similarities and differences between NONs and NOVs.

+Review the items identified on inspection or use information provided by a supervisor/senior vendor inspector.
+Explain why each was screened to the level it was.
+Explain the screening process for minor and more than minor issues.

+Draft the findings review panel (FRP) notes page for an inspection that you were a team member.
+Conduct the FRP.

 Draft the cover letter which will transmit the vendor inspection report and any NOVs or NONs to the vendor.